sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_API_Builder/API_Builder/API_Builder_Developer_Guide/API_Builder_Project/Configuration/NodeJS_Configuration.md

 Prior to AMPLIFY Runtime Services 1.3.0, you could also use the script to install custom binaries outside the project directory.

-Do not name the script install.sh, located in the root folder of the project.
-The name is reserved to specify a script to install binaries to the container.
+{{% alert title="⚠️ Warning" color="primary" %}}Do not name the script install.sh, located in the root folder of the project.
+The name is reserved to specify a script to install binaries to the container.{{% /alert %}}

 ### Start